nup002/Mathboard/docs/first_setup.md

 You must update the firmware of your Mathpad to match the keyboard layout of your computer.

-If you do not know your keyboard layout, there are many guides online that you can use.
+If you do not know your keyboard layout, you can follow the short guide in [compatibility](/compatibility.md#how-to-check-your-layout).
 Your keyboard layout is usually defined in the "Input devices" or "Language and Region" settings.

 Once you know your keyboard layout, follow these steps to update your Mathpad's firmware: